loganallen/JetsonBenefits/documentation.md

   To connect the application to the Oracle MYSQL database the settings.py has the connection details.
 All the details have to be consistent from the mysql database and django application side.
 Refer [here](https://docs.djangoproject.com/en/2.0/ref/databases/) for in detail steps for the connection.

   The database tables are written in the file `app/models.py`.
 Each table is represented as a class where the columns are represented as attributes.
 This is easily extensible when new columns have to be added.
 The database is populted from the files which are present in `app/fixtures`.
 These are `.json` files which have the data from the tables.

+  In order to make changes to the database, you can edit the models in `app/models.py`.
+It is important that when you edit the models, you run two commands to update your working database according to your changes.
+First you must run `python manage.py makemigrations`.
+If there are errors present, then you can fix them, otherwise you then run `python manage.py migrate`.

   #### How it Works
   Our back-end Django application can be separated out into three parts: configuration, file serving, and API.